We went to a land auction back in 2002, bought 25 acres of abandoned cow pasture just 2.5 miles west Paxton, IL, and our lives changed forever.

 An earlier litter Socks and Moe

 Well, we found at that we were wrong...by seven inches.
 That afternoon we ended up with 7" of water inside the building.
 It was such a helpless feeling when dirty brown water kept rising and rising, creeping closer and closer, threatening everything in its way.
-In addition to the building, the tent, tables, chairs, linens, and garbage bins were still in the meadow from the wedding reception the night before.
+In addition to the building, the tent, tables, chairs, linens, and garbage bins were still in the meadow from the event the night before.
 One end of the tent collapsed and some of items floated away.

 Since it was daylight, we had a little more warning.
 We took all of the first floor doors off their hinges and hauled them upstairs.
 We set the furniture up on blocks to keep it dry.
 We shut the power off.
 We used a wetvac on the wood floors as soon as the water receded to try and save it.
 We dried off the cabinetry and trim as soon as we could.
 And we cried--this was the third flood in 10 months.
 We didn't think we had the strength to rebuild again.
 We were able to minimize some of the damage, but it was still a horrendous mess to deal with.
 The drywall had to be removed, the insulation taken out of all of the stud spaces, and everything resprayed with anti-bacterial spray.
-This time we had the pressure of rebuilding as soon as possible to accommodate the remaining two weddings that were scheduled in October.
+This time we had the pressure of rebuilding as soon as possible to accommodate the remaining two events that were scheduled in October.
 With lots of help, we were able to open back up within a month.

 We had to figure out a way to resolve the flooding issue so that when the next 100 year flood rolled in, we would be safe.
 We decided yet that Fall of 2008 to tear out more trees and excavate dirt to build a levee/berm around the entire back meadow.
 The lane to the B&B comes down a hill into the back meadow.
 We tied the levee into this hill on both sides of the lane.
 This kept the lane from going over the berm.
 The southwest corner of the B&B sits right beside the stream.
 We could get an earthmover through this point, but there wasn't enough space to construct a levee and it would have been unsightly anyway.
 We decided to build a concrete wall with pilasters in this area and tie both ends into the berm.
 This would leave enough room for another patio since we had to remove the two that we had.
 We saved our landscaping plants by digging them up and temporarily replanting them in a safe spot until it was time to landscape again.
 The stake and flag in the photo below marked the center of the wall.
 We hid the two middle pilasters inside of the outdoor stone fireplace.